-An infection with herpes simplex virus, which is often concentrated in only one part of the brain, may lead to seizures or weakness appearing in only one part of the body (see Table: Some Infections of Newborns).
+An infection with herpes simplex virus, which is often concentrated in only one part of the brain, may lead to seizures or weakness appearing in only one part of the body.
 An infant with herpes simplex virus encephalitis may also have a rash on the skin, in the eyes, or in the mouth.
 The rash consists of red spots with fluid-filled blisters that crust over or scab before healing (see Herpes Simplex Virus (HSV) Infection in Newborns).

 Postinfectious encephalomyelitis may cause many neurologic problems, depending on the part of the brain that is damaged.
-Children may have weakness of an arm or leg, vision or hearing loss, a change in behavior, intellectual disability, or recurring seizures.
+Children may have weakness of an arm or leg, vision or hearing loss, difficulty walking, a change in behavior, intellectual disability, or recurring seizures.
 Some of these symptoms are noticed right away.
 Other symptoms may not be noticed until later, for example when the child has routine tests of hearing, vision, and/or intelligence.
 Often the symptoms resolve with time, but occasionally they are permanent.

-Doctors are concerned about the possibility of meningitis or encephalitis in every newborn who has a fever, as well as in older infants, children, and adolescents who have fever and are irritable or otherwise not acting normally.
+Doctors are concerned about the possibility of meningitis or encephalitis in every newborn who has a fever, as well as in older infants and children who have fever and are irritable or otherwise not acting normally.
 To make the diagnosis of meningitis or the diagnosis of encephalitis, doctors do a spinal tap (lumbar puncture) to obtain cerebrospinal fluid (CSF, the liquid that surrounds the brain and spinal cord) for laboratory analysis.
 In viral infections, the number of white blood cells is increased in the CSF, but no bacteria are seen.
 Immunologic tests that detect antibodies against viruses in samples of CSF may be done, but these tests usually take days to complete.
 Polymerase chain reaction (PCR) techniques are available to more quickly identify herpes simplex virus and enteroviruses in the CSF.

 Prognosis varies greatly with the type of infection.
 Many types of viral meningitis and encephalitis are mild, and the child recovers quickly and completely.
 Other types are severe.